-HASAN KHALED MANASRA, ONE OF 15 UNAFFILIATED TERROR OPERATIVES/RIOTERS ON THE ORIGINAL HUMANIZE PALESTINE WEBSITE
+HASAN KHALED MANASRA, ONE OF 15 UNAFFILIATED TERROR OPERATIVES/RIOTERS, INCITED BY RADICAL ISLAMIST AND TERRORIST ELEMENTS, ON THE ORIGINAL HUMANIZE PALESTINE WEBSITE

 The original Humanize Palestine websites were created as a memorial for martyred Palestinian terror operatives.